Van Auken Timber Harvest Plan

 res being clearcut and another 100 being rehabilitated.
 This will mean almost 300 acres of cleared ground when operations are completed.
 The entire plan will use tractors or ground-based equipment to remove logs with an option to use cable yarding.
 Other flags include multiple stream crossings, some steep slopes, and the use of herbicides.

 The MRC urges the public to comment on this plan.
-The process is open until at least December 2016.
+The process is still open for public comment as of March 2017.
+Check back here for updates.
 To understand the public comment process, go to the CAL FIRE website here:

 It is particularly important to understand the plan through the eyes of the Pre-Harvest Inspection reports.
 To view the contents of the plan and any reports filed go here: